scpa1055/BME280_Prometheus_Grafana/README.md

-# Sample application for tutorials
+# Sample application

 This repository represents a Tutorial how to expose sensor Data from the BME280 to a prometheus Service and a Grafana Dashboard

 ## Prequisites

+You need a:
+- Raspberry
+- BME280 Sensor

 You will need to have the following installed locally to complete this workshop: